standard-things/esm/README.md

     // ESM syntax is supported.
     export {}
     ```
-    :bulb: These files are automagically created with [`create-esm`](https://github.com/standard-things/create-esm).
+    :bulb: These files are automagically created with `npm init esm` or `yarn create esm`.

 2. Enable `esm` for local runs: